Aidavdw/komurasaki_air_breathing/readme.md

 From it, you can create new **Domains** and **Valves**.
 The ``Domain`` represents a domain where fluid is present.
 In the set-up period, you give it a size, location, and method to initialise with.

+# Data Architecture
+The simcase contains a master reference to all the domains and valves.

+![A diagram showing the data layout of the program]
 # Coding style

 ## Accessor consts